raianand1991/TIE/datasheet-for-dataset-template.md

 ### Over what timeframe was the data collected?

-_Does this timeframe match the creation timeframe of the data associated with the instances (e.g. recent crawl of old news articles)?
-If not, please describe the timeframe in which the data associated with the instances was created._
+The creation timeframe for the data associated with the instances in the dataset involved approximately 5 months.
+This timeframe encompassed several tasks, including scraping video metadata from the NPTEL website, transcribing the videos using YouTube and Whisper ASR, and annotating attributes corresponding to speakers.

 ### Were any ethical review processes conducted (e.g., by an institutional review board)?